Emmanuel Osadebe

-Emmanuel Ebuka Osadebe (born 1 October 1996) is an Irish professional footballer who plays as a midfielder, winger, or right-back for EFL League Two club Barnet.
+Emmanuel Ebuka Osadebe (born 1 October 1996) is an Irish professional footballer who plays as a midfielder, winger, or right-back for Sutton United.

 Club career

 Osadebe started playing football with his local side Dundalk.
 He joined Gillingham from Tottenham Hotspur Foundation College Programme in May 2015.
 He made his Gillingham debut on 8 August 2015 in 4–0 home win over Sheffield United where he was named Man of the Match.
 However, it later emerged that Osadebe had been ineligible to play, with Gillingham having mistakenly registered his previous club with the Football League and the FA as Tottenham rather than Dundalk.
 As a result, Gillingham received a £4,000 suspended fine, but escaped a points deduction.